SaswatPadhi/LoopInvGen/README.md

 ## Testing

-Execute `./test_all.sh -b benchmarks/ -- -iv` to run all the tests (SyGuS benchmarks from previous years).
+Execute `./test_all.sh -b benchmarks` to run all the tests (SyGuS benchmarks from previous years).

 ## Usage